 Stay safe on email

 Copying an inappropriate or deeply personal email to a senior colleague or group of unfamiliar co-workers can be embarrassing enough.
-But if you send unencrypted confidential documents to the wrong people you could cause a serious security breach, and quickly land you and your employer in very hot water.
+But if you send unencrypted confidential documents to the wrong people you could cause a serious security breach.

 At a glance